zotero/zotero-connectors/README.md

 ##### Zotero Translator Framework

-The Connectors share code with [Zotero desktop application](https://github.com/zotero/zotero), to support translation.
+The Connectors use the [Zotero translate architecture](https://github.com/zotero/translate), to support page translation.
-A basic understanding of how translation works or at least the handlers it exposes in Zotero will be highly useful in understanding the codebase.
+A basic understanding of how translation works is highly useful in understanding the codebase.

 ## Components